mightybyte/monad-challenges/pages/set2-4.md

 considered unsafe anyway.)

 Bottom line...this is obviously not how we want to write our code.
-There is a huge amount of repetition in our ex09 function and we need to figure out how to get rid of it.
+There is a huge amount of repetition in our queryGreek function and we need to figure out how to get rid of it.
 If you're really ambitious, stop reading now and see if you can figure it out.
 If you can't figure it out, keep reading.